Dr. Rory McGreal

 (2013-05-29)This paper is a "REVISED" version of a position paper released by the International Publishers' Association.
 ALL the arguments that they use against OER are in fact arguments supportive of OER and against commercial content. ... -

-The need for Open Educational Resources for ubiquitous learning
+The Open Educational Resources Movement:: Free learning for all students

 A Canadian educational initiative falls victim to technology: Industry Canada allows cellphone providers to abandon commitment to provide bandwidth for learning programs